bioinfo-pf-curie/mpiBWA/docs/README.md

 ## Usage

+We have 2 version of mpiBWA.
+One version create a unique SAM file and the other sort the output by the chromosoms present in the header.

+To switch of version rename in the `mpiBWA_SOURCES` in the file src/Makefile.am with `main_parallel_version_split_by_chr.c`

-After installation MAkefile creates 2 binaries: mpiBWA and mpiBWAIdx
+After installation Makefile creates 2 binaries: mpiBWA and mpiBWAIdx

 `mpiBWAIdx` is responsible for creating a binary image of the reference genome.
 This image is subsequently loaded in shared memory by `mpiBWA`.
 Then every `mpiBWA` process on the computing node will share the same genome reference. mpiBWAIdx deos'nt need MPI to run.
 To create an image type: